 Discipline & Enforcement

-The Northwest Territories Association of Architects (NWTAA) is the professional self-regulator of architects.
+The Northwest Territories Association of Architects (NWTAA) is the professional self-regulator of Architects.
 The Architects Act, enacted in 2001, charges the NWTAA to safeguard the public from professional misconduct, gross negligence, incompetence or misrepresentation.
 This includes establishing professional competency standards and policing the conduct of professionals.

 Toolkit for Building Projects